Atlas-OS/docs/docs/getting-started/post-installation/configuration/optional-tweaks.md

 With the ``Debloat Send To Context Menu.cmd`` file, you can reduce the items in the "Send to context" menu.

+## :octicons-file-directory-symlink-16: Shortcut Icon

+This lets you switch between the Classic and modern looks for the Shortcut Icons, you also have the option to disable it.
+By default, this is set to the Windows Default, but you can change it by running the ``Classic.reg`` to change to the Classic syle.
+Alternatively, you can turn off the icon by running the ``None (security risk).reg`` file.
+To restore back to the default setting, run the ``Default Windows (default).reg`` file.

 ## :material-folder-text: Shortcut Text

 By default, this is turned off, but you can turn it back on by running the ``Restore Shortcut Text.reg`` file.
 This will show the text of start menu shortcuts.